Murydigital/Email-Campaign-Performance-Analysis/documentation/README.md

 | Where is the raw campaign data? | See the [Data Folder](../data/) |

 ---

-## 🚀 Future Scalability
-The documentation in this folder is designed to support the next phases of this project:
-1.  **Python Analysis:** Utilising Pandas for advanced statistical correlation between segments.
-2.  **Visualisation:** Connecting the MySQL database to **Tableau/Power BI** for real-time performance tracking.

----
 [← Back to Main Repository](../README.md)

 ```